lcapo/developer-documentation-hotel/DSF/Avail.rst

    provider or with the binding price is true/false)

 -  When commission is greater than 0, for example: commission = 12, it
-   is a sale price, and this commission is informed for the provider ( this price is mandatory depends if binding price is true /false).
+   is a sale price, and this commission is informed for the provider ( If in the static configuration the field binding price is set at true, then the price is mandatory ).